British foreign policy in the Middle East: Ottoman weakening (1815-53)

 The context of the three Great Powers' intervention was Russia's long-running expansion at the expense of the decaying Ottoman Empire.
-However Russia's ambitions in the region were seen as a major geostrategic threat by the other European powers.
+However, Russia's ambitions in the region were seen as a major geostrategic threat by the other European powers.
 Austria feared the disintegration of the Ottoman Empire would destabilize its southern borders.
-Russia gave strong emotional support for the fellow Orthodox Christian Greeks.
-The British were motivated by strong public support for the Greeks.
-The government in London paid special attention to the powerful role of the Royal Navy throughout the entire Mediterranean region.
-Fearing unilateral Russian action in support of the Greeks, Britain and France bound Russia by treaty to a joint intervention which aimed to secure Greek autonomy whilst preserving Ottoman territorial integrity as a check on Russia.
+Russia's Tsar Alexander I, a big proponent of Orthodox mysticism, gave strong emotional support for the fellow Orthodox Christian Greeks.
+The French too were motivated by strong public support for the Greeks.
+The government in London paid special attention to the powerful role of the Royal Navy throughout the entire Mediterranean region, where Britain had gained Malta and the Ionian Islands as protectorates during the Napoleonic Wars.
+First limited to loans from banks negotiated by unaccredited, unofficial Greek diplomats in 1823, British action expanded fearing unilateral Russian action after Tsar Nicholas I acceding to the throne in support of the Greeks.
+Britain and France bound Russia by treaty to a joint intervention which aimed to secure Greek autonomy whilst preserving Ottoman territorial integrity as a check on Russia.

 The Powers agreed, by the Treaty of London (1827), to force the Ottoman government to grant the Greeks autonomy within the empire and despatched naval squadrons to Greece to enforce their policy.
 The decisive Allied naval victory at the Battle of Navarino broke the military power of the Ottomans and their Egyptian allies.
-Victory saved the fledgling Greek Republic from collapse.
+Victory saved the fledgling Greek Republic from collapse- from 1825 the force led by Mohammed Ali of Egypt's son on behalf of Ottoman sultan Mahmud II had been on the verge of victory against the Greeks.
 But it required two more military interventions, by Russia in the form of the Russo-Turkish War of 1828–29 and by a French expeditionary force to the Peloponnese to force the withdrawal of Ottoman forces from central and southern Greece and to finally secure Greek independence.
 Greek nationalists proclaimed a new "Great Idea" whereby the little nation of 800,000 would expand to include all the millions of Greek Orthodox believers in the region now under Ottoman control, with Constantinople to be reclaimed as its capital.
-This idea was the antithesis of the British goal of maintaining the Ottoman Empire, and London systematically opposed the Greeks until the Great Idea finally collapsed in 1922 when Turkey drove the Greeks out of Anatolia.
+This idea was the antithesis of the British goal of maintaining the Ottoman Empire, and London switched from support to systematically oppose the Greeks in the further expansion of the new nation-state as delineated in suitably conservative boundaries in 1832, which comprised only Attica, the Cyclades and the Peloponnese.